zenvia/zenvia-openapi-spec/spec/tags/whatsapp.md

 * Messages not being as template content type, can only be delivered on the 24 hours after the last sent message by the client to the company.

+* When sending PNG images with a **transparent background**, you can get an unexpected final result due to the image processing performed by WhatsApp in order to convert the image to JPEG.

 Supported content types and sizes:

 | Media | Content Type | Post-Processing Media Size* |